Instructions for Authors

 For more information on the organisation of these types of submissions, please see examples in recent APP issues.

 Editors' choice.
-This section is envisaged as a selection of papers of wide topical interest significantly increasing the knowledge of the fossil record and/or evolutionary processes .
+This heading will receive papers of wide topical interest significantly increasing the knowledge of the fossil record and/or evolutionary processes.
 It will typically contain 2-4 papers (c.
 15% of the volume) per issue which will be fast-tracked after acceptance for the speediest possible publication.

 All submissions are subject of screening against plagiarism.
 For details see http://www.crossref.org/crosscheck/index.html

 Financial information.
 There are no charges for submission of an article.
-There are no obligatory page charges for papers up to 10 printed pages (approximately 30 double-spaced manuscript pages, 12 points Times New Roman font; assuming no illustrations), although any financial support for publication is welcome.
+There are no obligatory page charges for papers up to 10 typesetted pages (approximately 30 double-spaced manuscript pages, 12 points Times New Roman font; assuming no illustrations), although any financial support for publication is welcome.
 For longer papers, a page charge of EUR 22 (VAT included) will be requested for each page over the 10 free pages.
-It is the policy of APP for authors to pay the full cost for reproduction of colour artwork at a rate of EUR 44 (VAT included) per figure (up to full page size).
-Authors may opt to publish colour figures online and black and white in print free of charge.
-Please note, however, that the grayscale version cannot impair understanding of the figures in the print version of our journal.
+Colour figures are free of charge starting with APP issue 69(1).

 We are inclined to provide exceptions for authors of papers of extreme scientific value if they are lacking financial support.
 Appeal for a cost reduction may be made to the Editor in Chief.